plone/documentation/docs/classic-ui/tinymce-customization.md

 1. Navigate to {menuselection}`Site Setup --> TinyMCE --> Default`, or append `@@tinymce-controlpanel` to the root of your website in your browser's location bar.
 1. Scroll down to {guilabel}`Formats`, and edit the JSON configuration.
+1. Insert your custom format to one of the fields mentioned above.
 1. Click the {guilabel}`Save` button.